rawda-developer/my-book-store/README.md

 # My Book Store

-This project is an e-commerce website for selling books.
+This project is an e-commerce website for selling books using the MERN Stack.
+It's still in progress

 # Node JS, Express JS, and Mongoose